 - 1. For first-or second-order systems the phase lag can never exceed -180 degrees, so we can "crank up the gain" as much as we want.
-However, more generally the gain must be such that the closed-loop time constant is less than the effective time delay in the system, approximately. - Complex systems can be controlled by hierarchies (cascades) of single-input-single-output (SISO) control loops.

-- 3. Control the right variables (primary outputs) to achieve "self-optimizing control" - 4.
-Feedback can make new things possible (anti-slug control)
+However, more generally the gain must be such that the closed-loop time constant is less than the effective time delay in the system, approximately. - 2.
+Complex systems can be controlled by hierarchies (cascades) of single-input-single-output (SISO) control loops. - 3.
+To achieve optimal operation (economically), it is important to select the right controlled variable (CV).
+First, any active constraints should be controlled.
+Second, for remaining unconstrained degrees of freedom one should search for variables that achieve "self-optimizing control". - 4.
+Stabilizing feedback control can make new things possible (for example, anti-slug control).